fadialzammar/verilator-tutorials/Introduction/README.md

 colorlinks: true
 ---

-# TODO: Remove cocotb
-# TODO: Investigate needing to `unset VERILATOR_ROOT`

 # What is Verilator?

 Verilator is a free, open-source tool for converting Verilog and SystemVerilog code to a cycle-accurate C++ model.
 This model is a software equivalent to the hardware RTL code, allowing us to run testbenches written in C++ to simulate the behavior of our circuit.
 Using a software model is a different approach to simulating compared to traditional testbenches used in simulators like Xilinx Xsim, which, like the hardware RTL, would also be written in an RTL itself.

 Simulating with Verilator has several advantages: